+801-883-8204

 E-2 Investor Visa

-For those who have the entrepreneurial spirit, or who have ever thought about opening a business in the U.S., which would allow the person to stay for an indefinite amount of time, the E-2 investor visa may be a good fit.
+For those who have the entrepreneurial spirit, or who have ever thought about opening a business in the U.S., the E-2 investor visa may be a good fit.
 As long as the business continues to run, the investor can continue to renew her E-2 visa and remain in the U.S. However, the investor must have an intent to return to her home country when the E status ends.
 The E-2 visa allows a person from a foreign country to come to the U.S. and engage in entrepreneur activities due to a treaty between their home country and the U.S. The treaties were originally intended to facilitate friendship and commerce between the U.S. and the treaty country.
 There must be a treaty in place between the U.S. and the foreign worker’s country to qualify for an E visa.
 Specifically, the E-2 Investor visa allows a foreign worker of a treaty country to make investments and who will be controlling those investments within a U.S. company.
 It also allows a company owned by nationals of the treaty country to invest in a U.S.company.

 Qualifications of a Treaty Investor